 Now in its fifth year, the Cumberland Colloquia Scheme has supported nine colloquia covering diverse topics ranging from challenges posed by advances in biotechnology, the corporate responsibility to protect human rights, whether the car has an ethical and sustainable future, and how discourses of religious otherness can be challenged to build a more inclusive society.

-We particularly welcome applications that relate to social cohesion, multiculturalism or conflict resolution.
+We particularly welcome applications which relate to identities and belonging.

 The experience of developing and running a Cumberland Lodge Colloquium is held in high regard by former participants.